Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsection{Quantum interference effects (\qi)}

-The essence of quantum interference (\qi) is the observation that quantum mechanics is formulated in terms of complex-valued probability amplitudes that need to be summed up before they are converted into observables by squaring the modulus.
-A typical example is given with Eq. \eqref{et9} where two transmission coefficients are added before squaring to obtain the transmission amplitude.
-Depending on the representation of the observable, the physical interpretation of the complex numbers to be added can be quite different, however.
-It can be transmission coefficients, like in the previous example \eqref{et9}, or probability amplitudes familiar from Feynman's path integral formalism \cite{Cardamone2006}.
-For {\qi} in molecular junctions both of these representations have proven fruitful in the past.

-{\qi}-features tend to be strong and robust in molecular junctions.
+-features tend to be strong and robust in molecular junctions.
 This is hardly surprising, because with a view on \eqref{et9} we see that usually only a few complex valued numbers need to be added for evaluating observables.
-As a consequence the interfering terms do not tend to cancel on average.

-Because interference effects are ubiquitous and significant in molecular junctions, they have received considerable attention and proposals for applications have been made from early on \cite{Baer2002,Dijk2006,Maggio2014,Bergfield2015,Strange2015}.
-Correspondingly, the literature on {\qi} in molecular junctions is sizable and we cannot do full justice to all developments in this section.
-We shall focus on surveying theoretical concepts and mechanisms; the discussion of important experimental tests has been relegated to Sect.~\ref{ss.QI-exp}.
-For basic pedagogical introduction to {\qi} we refer to \textcite{Hansen2009} and \textcite{Lambert2015}; a recent overview taking a chemical perspective has been given by \textcite{Su2016}.
+As a consequence, interfering probability amplitudes do not tend to cancel and interference effects are ubiquitous and significant.
+Therefore, they have received considerable attention, and proposals for applications have been made from early on \cite{Baer2002,Dijk2006,Maggio2014,Bergfield2015,Strange2015}.
+Correspondingly, the literature on {\qi} is sizable and we here focus our survey on theoretical concepts and mechanisms.
+For the discussion of important experimental tests see Section~\ref{ss.QI-exp}, for a basic pedagogical introduction see \textcite{Hansen2009} and \textcite{Lambert2015}; for an overview taking a chemical perspective see \textcite{Su2016} and for a recent comprehensive review \textcite{Tsuji2018}. \normalcolor